 Ask questions.
 If you want to know something about the property, ask the lessor.
 If you are unsure about your rights and responsibilities, we can refer you to a tenant advice and advocacy service that can support you to understand your rights and obligations under Queensland tenancy legislation before you enter into a residential tenancy agreement.

 More information on this and other items to consider can be found by moving through the other topic specific links.
-Alternatively, you can have a housing chat with the Housing Information Line on 1300 135 500.
+Alternatively, you can have a chat with the Seniors Enquiry Line on 1300 135 500.
 We can provide you with resources and information on services in your chosen location, as well as tips or tricks to look out for.